Sunday, May 4, 2025

 People who've received trip reports in past years may recall me referring to what I call "planned spontaneity" which means planning a framework for a day in advance and then changing it in ways so that the basic idea is still there but things happen entirely differently.
 That was very much in force today.
 If you look at the timetable you can see how I got from it to what I did but things changed quite a bit.
 Glad I booked a room to myself.
 Slept a lot better as a result.

 I met up with my friend Monica.
+I'll say this, and not just because she's getting these reports: in my last active year in government, I dealt with some unpleasant directors.
+The only one from that year (2008) that I respected and still respect was her.
+She was always nice to me.
 We went for lunch at a place nearby whose name I can't recall (I could look it up but want to plow through this) and she treated me to lunch.
 We parted ways and I took a 1 train from Union Station to Bloor-Yonge Station.
 I walked east along Bloor St E, crossing the Prince Edward Viaduct where it becomes Danforth St. Many areas of Toronto are ethnic themed.
 In the Greektown area I visited Book City and Re: Reading, got a pop from Circle K, and walked to Circus Books and Music.

 Walking along Bloor St W, I got some DVDs at Eyesore Video, then visited Monkey's Paw Books, Zoinks!
 Books and Music, and Doug Miller Books (I miss its late mascot Bumpkin the rabbit).
 I took a look at what had replaced Honest Ed's and was horrified.
 I could understand not keeping the old them, but the tall building is so bland that it actually stands out from its surrounding buildings in its blandness.
 It was as if the designers were actively trying to be blander than the buildings housing the other businesses in the area.